Vyom121/Desktop_Voice_Assistant/README.md

-AI Voice Assistant Repository :microphone:
+# AI Voice Assistant Repository :robot:

 This repository contains an AI-powered voice assistant application that provides seamless integration with various functionalities.
 With this voice assistant, users can perform tasks such as opening desired folders :file_folder:, sending WhatsApp messages :speech_balloon:, sending emails :email:, and playing music on YouTube :musical_note:, all through voice commands.

-Features :sparkles:
+## Features :sparkles:

 1.Folder Navigation :open_file_folder:: The AI voice assistant can open desired folders on your computer system.
 Simply speak the folder name or path, and the assistant will navigate to the specified location.